-- Comply with Generally Accepted Accounting Principles. - Receive an unmodified audit opinion on financial statements. - Monitor cash flow needs to maximize investment income. - Obtain Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada. - Obtain Distinguished Budget Presentation Award from the Government Finance Officers Association of the United States. - Ensure timely, accurate, and equitable collection of all revenues due to the City. - Support the City Council, City Manager, and City departments through recommendations on resource allocation, fiscal policy, and efficient operations to advance the Council's interests in fiscal prudence. - Work with Information Technology staff to investigate and complete the upgrade of the City's financial systems with the Enterprise Resource Planning (ERP) system implementation to align with the American Rescue Plan Act (ARPA) funded Development Plan while continuing to maintain daily operations. - Work with a contractor to complete the Interactive Online Budget Platform -Balancing Act.
-The system would help users understand how the City spends its money and make it easier for the City to make budgetary decisions. - Work with the students in the University of Maryland Smith Business School to investigate and develop a Banking and Socially Responsible Investment Policy.
+- Comply with Generally Accepted Accounting Principles. - Receive an unmodified audit opinion on financial statements. - Monitor cash flow needs to maximize investment income. - Obtain Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada. - Obtain Distinguished Budget Presentation Award from the Government Finance Officers Association of the United States. - Ensure timely, accurate, and equitable collection of all revenues due to the City. - Support the City Council, City Manager, and City departments through recommendations on resource allocation, fiscal policy, and efficient operations to advance the Council's interests in fiscal prudence. - Work with Information Technology staff to investigate and complete the upgrade of the City's financial systems with the Enterprise Resource Planning (ERP) system implementation to align with the American Rescue Plan Act (ARPA) funded Development Plan while continuing to maintain daily operations. - Work with Information Technology and Finance staff to complete the Interactive Online Budget Platform which is integrated to the City's financial systems.
+The system would help users understand how the City spends its money and make it easier for the City to make budgetary decisions.
+The platform implementation will align with the American Rescue Plan Act (ARPA) funded Development Plan while continuing to maintain daily operations.